simonmichael/hledger/MANUAL.md

 #### test

-This command runs hledger's internal self-tests and displays a quick report.
-The -v option shows more detail, and a pattern can be provided to filter tests by name.
-It's mainly used in development, but it's also nice to be able to test for smoke at any time.
+This command runs hledger's built-in unit tests and displays a quick report.
+A pattern can be provided to filter tests by name.
+It's mainly used in development, but it's also nice to be able to check hledger for smoke at any time.

 Examples: